aboelkassem/ChattingApp/README.md

 # ChattingApp
-this project is a real world messaging system build using asp.net core 3.1 api &amp; angular 9 &amp; EntityFramework core &amp; sqllite, i hade build it for training in much topics and covering it as well like secuirty in server side and client side, error handling in server/client side and see alot of features in angular framework, also have some functionalities like members can follow/message each other, edit his profile in pretty view of SPA ..
+this project is a real world messaging system build using asp.net core 3.1 api &amp; angular 9 &amp; EntityFramework core &amp; sqllite, i had build it for training/testing angular in much topics and covering it as well like secuirty in server side and client side, error handling in server/client side and see alot of features in angular framework, also have some functionalities like members can follow/message each other, edit his profile in pretty view of SPA ..